MicrosoftDocs/customer-insights/ci-docs/data/export-dynamics365-marketing.md

 ## Recommendations
 Consider the following restrictions before exporting to Customer Insights - Journeys outbound:
 - In Customer Insights - Journeys outbound, you can send a limited number of interactions per month and per day.
-Your segments for Marketing should have no more than one million members.
+Your segments for Customer Insights - Journeys should have no more than one million members.
 [Check the service limits of Customer Insights - Journeys outbound for more details](/dynamics365/marketing/fair-use-policy).
 - Exports to Customer Insights - Journeys outbound takes longer when you update multiple segments to the same environment.
 For better performance and stability, set up only one export that includes all the segments you need.

-## Set up connection to Marketing
+## Set up connection to Customer Insights - Journeys

 [!INCLUDE [export-connection-include](includes/export-connection-admn.md)]